Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 LCD TVs use completely different materials, none of which are considered toxic or hazardous.
 As a result, viewers can safely store broken and out-of-use LCD TVs.
 Additionally, you may find it easier to find a disposal company for your old TV with this modern display because your recycling company does not have to meet specific guidelines.

 Companies no longer manufactured CRTs after 2010 because sales had tapered out.
 If you are in the market for a new cathode ray tube TV, you’ll need to find someone who is no longer using their CRT TV with an electron gun still capable of producing an electron beam.
+Additionally, if you still love your CRT TV and need an antenna to ensure you get the most channels possible, be sure to take a look at the top-rated TV antennas.

 Conversely, manufacturers produce LCD TVs in large numbers.
 These units are widely accepted as the favorite for modern houses, whether using LED backlighting or other technology.
 You can find many LCD models at any store offering televisions.